natemoo-re/astro-icon/packages/core/README.md

 Both components also accepts any global HTML attributes and `aria` attributes.
 They will be forwarded to the rendered `<svg>` element.

 See the [`Props.ts`](./packages/core/lib/Props.ts) file for more details.

+## Troubleshooting

+### Icon not found

+When an icon is not found, `Icon` uses a fallback icon of a black box.
+This is likely either a typo on the `name` prop or a missing svg file in the `src/icons` folder.